top of page

 Helping ADHD Children Know Their Value

-• Speak life: Remind them regularly that they are fearfully and wonderfully made (Psalm 139:14).
+• Speak life: Remind them regularly that they are fearfully and wonderfully made - they are unique, special and have their own set of skills that the world needs.

 • Provide role models: Talk about athletes, artists, and entrepreneurs with ADHD who have thrived.